 Speak to your local authority Conservation Officer to check that you do need to make an application for Listed Building Consent.

 When a Council considers whether to grant or to refuse an application it must have special regard to the desirability of preserving the building, its setting and those features which make it special.
 Therefore consideration should also be given to these things when planning proposed changes.

 Listed status covers a whole building, inside and out.
 Common works requiring consent might include the replacement of windows or doors, knocking down internal walls, painting over brickwork or altering fireplaces.

-The Planning Charter for English Heritage gives advice on what to provide with an application for consent.
+Our Charter for Advisory Services gives advice on what to provide with an application for consent.